BustedTees/teepublic-react/README.md

 # Quick Start
 # For Ruby and React Stack
 ## Step 1 - Get TeePublic Gem
-Add TeePublic gem to your Gemfile, which is a wrapper around TeePublic APIs (https://api.teepublic.com/v1/docs#/)
+Add TeePublic gem to the Gemfile, which is a wrapper around TeePublic APIs (https://api.teepublic.com/v1/docs#/)

 `gem 'teepublic-api', github: 'bustedtees/teepublic-api'`